yenshipotato/YenZhi/README.md

 * **_yen.py_** and **_Yen.txt_** must be in the same directory.

->Some functions (index 2 in application) have not been accomplished yet.
+>Some functions (index 2 in application) have not been finished yet.
 # That's it.